Before & After: Homepage Rewrites That Doubled Conversions

 After: Transparent pricing tiers with:

-Results: 38% increase in paid conversions, 66% reduction in unqualified sales calls
+Result: 38% increase in paid conversions, 66% reduction in unqualified sales calls.

 Why it worked: